trucog/games/README.md

 - Allows you to store multiple items with the same partition keys.

 ## Steps to create a DynamoDB Table

+A database provides persistence mechanism for storing durable data.
+AWS comes with a bundle of options like AWS Relational Database Service (RDS), AWS DynamoDB, Amazon Redshift.
+Will use DynamoDB database.

+If you have already signed up for AWS account, look for DynamoDB option listed under Database section.
+If you are accessing DynamoDB service for the first time, you will be prompted with a welcome screen and an option to create a table.
+Click Create Table button and configure.

 ![](images/1%20Dynamo%20DB.png)
 ![](images/2%20Dynamo%20DB.png)
 ![](images/3%20Dynamo%20DB.png)